 \section{Introduction}

-Large language models (LLMs) have recently achieved remarkable performance across a wide range of natural language processing (NLP) tasks \citep{zhao2023survey, minaee2024large}.
-After being pre-trained on large corpora of raw text, LLMs undergo a critical instruction-tuning stage \citep{ouyang2022training, zhang2023instruction} to develop their instruction-following capabilities based on supervised fine-tuning (SFT) datasets \citep{alpaca, wang2023self, xu2024wizardlm}.
-During this stage, LLMs are usually trained via next-token prediction (NTP), where they predict the next token in a response given both the instruction and the preceding tokens in that response.
+LLMs have recently achieved strong performance across diverse natural language processing (NLP) tasks~\citep{zhao2023survey, minaee2024large}.
+After being pre-trained on large corpora of raw text, LLMs undergo a critical instruction-tuning stage~\citep{ouyang2022training, zhang2023instruction} to develop their instruction-following capabilities based on SFT datasets~\citep{alpaca, wang2023self, xu2024wizardlm}.
+During this stage, LLMs are usually trained via NTP, where they predict the next token in a response given both the instruction and the preceding tokens in that response.

 Previous research in this field has predominantly focused on enhancing the quality of instruction-tuning datasets.
-One line of research direction seeks to better understand the intrinsic properties of these datasets \citep{kung2023active, lin2024not} and selects informative instruction-response pairs through heuristic-based filters \citep{zhao2024long} or LLM scoring \citep{chen2024alpagasus}.
-Another line of work generates high-quality responses by querying advanced proprietary LLMs \citep{chen2024alpagasus} or relying on human annotators \citep{zhou2023lima}.
+One line of research direction seeks to better understand the intrinsic properties of these datasets~\citep{kung2023active, lin2024not} and selects informative instruction-response pairs through heuristic-based filters~\citep{zhao2024long} or LLM scoring~\citep{chen2024alpagasus}.
+Another line of work generates high-quality responses by querying advanced proprietary LLMs~\citep{chen2024alpagasus} or relying on human annotators~\citep{zhou2023lima}.